sgago/thestudyguide/sysdesign/sysdesign.md

 ChatGPT says,
 > "Let's imagine the internet is like a big neighborhood with houses (which are computer networks) that want to talk to each other.
 Now, each house has its own unique address, just like how each computer network on the internet has its own address.

-Now, Border Gateway Protocol, or BGP, is like the system that helps these houses (networks) know how to talk to each other.
-Imagine if you want to send a letter to your friend's house in another part of the neighborhood.
-You need to know the best way to get there, right?

-BGP is like the map of the neighborhood for the internet.
+As ChatGPT says, BGP is like a map of the neighborhood for the Internet.
 It helps all the houses (networks) figure out the best paths to reach each other.
 Just like how you might have different routes to get to different places in your neighborhood, BGP helps networks find the best routes to send information (like emails, pictures, or web pages) to each other.

 But here's the tricky part: BGP doesn't know about all the small streets and houses.
 It mainly knows about the big roads and major intersections (these are like the main connections between different internet providers).
-So, when a house wants to send something to another house, BGP helps them find the best path using these big roads.
+So, when a house wants to send something to another house, BGP helps them find the best path using the main roads.

 However, just like in a big neighborhood, sometimes things can change.
 Maybe a road is under construction, or a new road is built.
 BGP needs to quickly figure out these changes and update the map so that everyone can still send their information along the best paths.

 So, in simple terms, BGP is like the map that helps computer networks on the internet find the best paths to talk to each other, just like you finding the best way to get to your friend's house in your neighborhood."

 ### User datagram protocol (UDP)
-An alternative to TCP is UDP, a connection-less protocol that only sends discrete packets of a limited size.
+User datagram protocol (UDP) is an alternative to TCP.
+It is a connection-less protocol that only sends discrete packets of a limited size.
 It's bare-bones and offers no reliability guarantees.
-UDP bootstraps other protocols, that want some but not all of TCP's guarantees.
+UDP typically bootstraps other protocols, that want some but not all of TCP's guarantees.

 Online multiplayer video games or video streaming may leverage UDP.
-There's no value in retrying, it would only degrade the user experience.
+There's no value in retrying when data is dropped because it would only degrade the user experience.

 ### Reliable communications
 TCP uses segments (not packets) that let receivers detect missing, duplicate, corrupted, and out of order data.
 Each segment is associated with a timer; if a receiver does not acknowledge the segment, it is resent.